 few lumps and bumps curves.
 But I think that any body shape can be bombshell sexy – it’s how your present yourself that’s important.

 “Think Marilyn Monroe, Gretta Garbo or Anna Nicole Smith.
 A bombshell is all about sexy curves.
 All the time, day or night.
 A bombshell is all about fitting waists and formfitting clothes that highlight the curves.
 In fact if you don’t have curves the bombshell look will not work for you.”

-The other look I’m loving right now is a casual maxi.
-Again it doesn’t crease (winning) and it’s easy to wear.
-You could wear this dress if you’re a bean pole delight, or a curvalicious lovely.
+You could wear this style of dress if you’re a bean pole delight, or a curvalicious lovely.
 I had a little fun teaming it together with a black sun hat (just a bit rock ‘n roll) and a big pair of sunglasses.
 Okay, I have to let on, they are prescription glasses but what the heck?
 Prescription sunnies come in all shapes and sizes to suit us these days (aren’t we the lucky generation).

 So what is Jersey?